ausbin/makebaby/README.md

-Make Baby
+Baby Make
 =========

-The shittiest make of all time.
+The most primitive make of all time.

 Supports `Makebabyfile`s in this format: